Family Code § 2320 (a) requires that at least one party to the marriage must

 Spouses who do not satisfy the

-for legal separation (as to which there is no minimum residence prerequisite)
+legal separation (as to which there is no minimum residence prerequisite) and then amending

-and then amending the petition to request a dissolution once the residence
+the petition to request a dissolution once the residence requirements

-requirements are satisfied.
-In essence, spouses do not have to wait for
+are satisfied.
+In essence, spouses do not have to wait for the residency

 While the court cannot enter a judgment dissolving the marriage until the